An almost-linear time decoding algorithm for quantum LDPC codes under circuit-level noise

 In future work, we will explore the application of the BP+BP+OTF decoder to various code families, including colour codes, hypergraph product codes \cite{xu2023constantoverheadfaulttolerantquantumcomputation}, and lifted product codes \cite{scruby2024highthresholdlowoverheadsingleshotdecodable}.

 The primary failure mode of the BP+BP+OTF algorithm arises in cases where the OTF post-processor fails to produce a spanning tree capable of supporting the syndrome, i.e., when $\textbf{s} \notin {\rm \textsc{image}}(H_{otf})$.
 The probability of such failures can be reduced by optimising the sparsity of the transfer matrix that maps the detector model to its sparsified form.
 In this work, we used an exhaustive approach to derive the mapping, but further optimisations could be achieved by, for example, explicitly excluding elements of $H_{sdem}$ that introduce loops.
-This remains an area for future investigation.
+Furthermore, the pre-processing step for computing the transfer matrix is carried out via an exhaustive search over a local radius (see Appendix \ref{app:decomposing}).
+While this approach is efficient for the qLDPC codes considered in this work, it may become intractable for future systems involving tens of thousands of qubits.
+More scalable alternatives could be developed using Pauli propagation frameworks such as Stim, or by solving the corresponding linear systems via matrix inversion techniques.
+These remain an area for future investigation.